 Host an Online Community Climate Discussion

 Climate change has arrived.
-Meet online to talk about action.
+Meet online to discuss action.

 Climate change is not somewhere in the future; it’s in our neighborhoods.
 We’re seeing its effects in events like hotter days, shorter winters and fiercer storms.
 You don’t have to face these things alone.

 Most of us are experiencing the effects of climate change locally.
 Storms, heat waves, floods and wildfires are happening outside of our doors.
 These disasters are unfortunately getting worse.
 Though we can work to reduce future heating, we can also solve problems already here.